Lerab Ling Congregation spiritual guidance, chapter, representative assembly and coordination team–

 The chapter and the representative assembly

-In November 2018, in accord with its statutes, the religious congregation Rigpa Lerab Ling came together to elect six new members of its chapter.
-Then the chapter elected Dorothe Würich, a nun, named Ngawang Chözom Lhamo, to act as the superior of the Congregation.
+In November 2018, in accord with its statutes, the religious congregation Rigpa Lerab Ling came together to elect the new members of its chapter.
+Then the chapter appointed Dorothe Würich, a nun, named Ngawang Chözom Lhamo, to act as the superior of the Congregation.

 The superior and the chapter then invited salaried staff as well as outside consultants of the congregation to come and join them to form a representative assembly which will guarantee the vision and the spiritual integrity of Lerab Ling.
 This assembly will give a long term perspective which will steer the actions of the Lerab Ling manager and coordination team.